Understanding and Mitigating the Threat of Vec2Text to Dense Retrieval Systems: Introduction

-Our contributions can be summarized in five main aspects:
+Our contributions can be summarized in four main aspects:

-\begin{itemize} \item We reproduce Vec2Text, fixing a serious experimental error in the use of the output layer of the GTR-base embeddings.
-This fix has implications in terms of both retrieval and reconstructibility effectiveness, although the trends observed in the original work do not change. \item We re-train Vec2Text against a wide range of embedding models to understand the key elements that contribute to the text reconstruction. \item Our comprehensive results provide insights into the trade-offs between privacy protection and retrieval effectiveness. \item We propose an embedding transformation method to mitigate privacy risks without compromising retrieval performance. \item We are the first to adapt Vec2Text to the corpus poisoning task, empirically demonstrating Vec2Text's capability to efficiently generate adversarial passages without access to embedding model parameters, posing a serious threat to DR systems' integrity and user experience. \end{itemize}
+\begin{enumerate} \item We reproduce Vec2Text, correcting an embedding model implementation error and a testing data leakage error in the original experimental setting.
+This provides a more accurate evaluation of Vec2Text reconstructibility effectiveness and its relation to the embedding model retrieval effectiveness. \item We re-train Vec2Text against a wide range of embedding models to understand the key elements that contribute to the text reconstruction. \item Our comprehensive results provide insights into the trade-offs between privacy protection and retrieval effectiveness. \item We propose an embedding transformation method to mitigate privacy risks without compromising retrieval performance.